 Dropbox isn’t the only online file storage and backup solution available today.
 It may not even be the best.
 It was, however, the first with a good implementation.
-The Dropbox software works on a variety of platforms where others may be limited to a few or just Windows alone.
+The Dropbox software works on a variety of platforms where others are limited to a few or just Windows alone.

 Dropbox suffers from privacy concerns and bad decisions.
-For business usage, those concerns may be unacceptable.
-For personal usage, those concerns may be acceptable to some, but there are alternatives to DropBox that should be acceptable to anyone.
+Those concerns could be unacceptable for business usage.
+For personal usage, those concerns could be acceptable to some, but there are alternatives to Dropbox that could be acceptable to anyone.

 I don’t have a comprehensive list of all the entities providing free online file storage for consumers, but I have a few.
 Feel free to suggest any I’ve overlooked, in the comments section – I’ll add them as I check them out.

 I’ve left out Ubuntu One, which is no longer available.
 I’ve intentionally left out the paid-only online file storage services, like SugarSync.
 I think you should be able to test any service as free before paying for more storage.
 If the service support is good when it’s free, you should feel at ease when paying for more space.